Smarter Financial

 Also, in case of payment wholly in kind or in exchange for another VDA, where there is no part in cash, the person acquiring the VDA is liable to pay TDS.

-Exemptions from TDS under Section 194S
+Exemptions From TDS Under Section 194S

 Is every assessee who buys such VDAs liable for deducting TDS?
 No, there are exceptions to the rule.
 A specified person shall be required to deduct TDS if the aggregate value of consideration to a resident is less than Rs 50,000 during a financial year.
 In any other case, this threshold limit is Rs 10,000 during the financial year.

-For a TDS deduction and deposit, a tax deduction account number (TAN) is mandatory.
-However, in the case of a specified person, TAN is not required under Section 203A of the ITA.
 Also, the provision to deduct TDS at a higher rate under Section 206AB in the case of non-filers of income returns is not applicable.

 Examples